sebastian-meier/obs/README.md

 ## Requirements

 You only need a computer, everything else is optional.
-But for a good recording i would recommend:
+But for a good recording I would recommend:
-1. A secondary screen: Having a second screen where you can run the OBS app on and the the other screen for screen capturing.
-If you are livestreaming you will also need the OBS screen for interacting with your peers.
+1. A secondary screen: Having a second screen where you can run the OBS app on and the other screen for screen capturing.
+If you are livestreaming, you will also need the OBS screen for interacting with your peers.
-2. A webcam: While many laptops and screens have built in cams, they are often in an not ideal angle, try to position the camera straight in front of you, in order to avoid weird distortions and angles.
+2. A webcam: While many laptops and screens have built in cams, they are often in a not ideal angle, try to position the camera straight in front of you, in order to avoid weird distortions and angles.
 3. A mic: Check if the mic build into your laptop is good enough, otherwise get an external one.

 ## Get started